Arturo Warman

-Arturo ('Jack') Warman Gryj (September 9, 1937–October 21, 2003) was a Mexican anthropologist, member of the cabinets of Carlos Salinas and Ernesto Zedillo, also an author of nine books, two of which have been translated to English.
+Arturo ("Jack") Warman Gryj (9 September 1937 – 21 October 2003) was a Mexican anthropologist, member of the cabinets of Carlos Salinas and Ernesto Zedillo, also an author of nine books, two of which have been translated to English.
 He also wrote multiple articles for the magazine Nexos.
 He has also taught social epistemology at the University of Chile.

 Biography

 Warman's parents, Elena Gryj and Isaac Warman, were Polish immigrants of Jewish origin who immigrated to Mexico through France in 1927.
 Warman studied elementary school at the Colegio Israelita de México and dropped after starting his secondary-level courses amidst a brief religious conflict with himself.
 He then enrolled in the Escuela Bancaria y Comercial because he wanted to be a banker, and graduated in 1955.
-He enrolled in the Mexican Navy and played american football until he experienced a bone fracture in his hand.
+He enrolled in the Mexican Navy and played American football until he experienced a bone fracture in his hand.

 In 1956 he became interested in music and started recording his own songs, he enrolled in writing courses at the UNAM but dropped out after not being able to apply his knowledge to songwriting.
 In 1957 he continued his secondary-level studies graduated and enrolled in high school while he enrolled at the Sociedad Folklórica de México (then headed by Vicente T. Mendoza), he dropped off in 1960 and in 1961 he enrolled at the Escuela Nacional de Antropología e Historia graduating with a master's degree in anthropology in 1968.